ministryofjustice/docker-tsung/README.md

     TSUNG_CRON_SCHEDULE="0 11 * * 2"

-TSUNG_S3_URL
+TSUNG_S3_BUCKET
 ~~~~~~~~~~~~~~~~~

-S3 url to backup the logs to
+The S3 bucket name to backup the logs to